FAQ for Residents & Families

 Can I eat non-kosher food at the Leonard Florence Center, even though the kitchens in each home are kosher?

-Residents are welcome to eat non-kosher food in the comfort of their own room.
+Residents are welcome to eat non-kosher food in the comfort of their own rooms.
 Due to the kitchen and dining spaces being kosher, non-kosher dining is only permitted in one's private room.

 Do you have more questions?
 Contact a member of our Admissions Team by clicking here.